JoergHeseler/stl-metadata-extractor-for-archivematica/README.md

 # STL Metadata Extractor for Archivematica

-This repository provides a script that extracts metadata from STL files in [Archivematica](https://www.archivematica.org/).
+This repository provides a script that extracts metadata from Standard Tessellation Language (STL) files in [Archivematica](https://www.archivematica.org/).

 ## Installation